Download MP3 Audio Track

 LIFE PRESENTS US WITH NO GREATER CHALLENGE THAN WHEN IT ASKS US TO DISCIPLINE OURSELVES.
-There aren't many good things that can be accomplished without self-mastery, but this kind of discipline is as difficult as it is important.
+There aren’t many good things that can be accomplished without self-mastery, but this kind of discipline is as difficult as it is important.
 To learn to discipline ourselves effectively, we must usually pass through a painful apprenticeship.
-Most of us will fail frequently before we master the ability to channel our abilities in consistently good directions.
+Most of us will fail frequently before we master the ability to channel our talents in a consistently good direction.

-Things like self-esteem and self-respect are high priorities with most people.
-In view of that, it's ironic that self-discipline is not valued any more than it is.
-Folks who've been down the road far enough to know what works in life and what doesn't all report that it's impossible to like ourselves if we don't discipline ourselves.
-Abraham Joshua Heschel, for example, said, "Self-respect is the fruit of discipline; the sense of dignity grows with the ability to say no to oneself."
+Things like self-esteem and self-respect are high priorities with most people nowadays.
+In view of that, it’s ironic that self-discipline is not valued any more than it is.
+Folks who’ve been down the road far enough to know what works in life and what doesn’t all report that it’s impossible to like ourselves if we don’t discipline ourselves.
+Abraham Joshua Heschel, for example, said, “Self-respect is the fruit of discipline; the sense of dignity grows with the ability to say no to oneself.”

 So the ability to govern ourselves is critical.
-But as we said at the beginning, it's very difficult.
-It's not a skill learned overnight, but one that comes from growth and training.
-We need to get in the game and start learning discipline, but we also need to be patient with ourselves.
+But as we said at the beginning, it’s very difficult.
+It’s not a skill that can be learned overnight; it comes from growth and training.
+So we need to get in the game and start learning discipline, but we also need to be patient with ourselves.